leemthai/sniper/docs/zones/key zones.md

 Easy enough to rename if needed
 Pages is set up but app not running coz coding issues (see WASM Version not running)

-# Tuesday
-Completey get rid of crate:: calls from app.rs coz I pasted that all in again.... and main.rs and anywhere else....
-Do this once app is running.... don't do yet coz I will probably paste his code in again, and he wrill overwrite my overwrites. app_simulation.rs too

-# Note - to remove db files if we want to test from fresh
-cd rust/wherever lol
-rm klines.sqlite*

 # ideas to ask AI
 ask him to improve the project; either coding-based (features, coding style,  DRY, project organization, rayon for easy paralllelization, whatever u can think of) or front-end software (ui), or actual trading features (which are very underfeatured so far.
 We have hardly get started yet on this...)